Knowing what to order when you go out to eat can be hard, so keep reading for our top dietitian-approved options for fast food for diabetes.

 1. Pei Wei

-For fast food Chinese food and diabetes top picks, your best option at Pei Wei is to hang out in the appetizer section of their menu.
-While the main entrees and noodle & rice bowls almost all top 80-120g carb and well over 1000mg sodium, their appetizers offer some great options!
+For fast food Chinese food and diabetes top picks at Pei Wei, the appetizer section of their menu has a lot of options.
+Many of the main entrees and noodle & rice bowls almost all top 80-120g carbohydrates, but there are also some lower to moderate carbohydrate options.

 - Veggie Spring Rolls